annb-lab/annb-lab.github.io/_pages/people.md

     body_style: "flex-grow: 1"
   - image_path: /assets/images/kortni.jpg
     excerpt: "<b> Kortni Kindree</b><br>
-	Kortni is interested in deciphering which genetic mutations cause rare diseases in human.
+	Kortni is interested in deciphering which genetic mutations cause rare diseases in human, and understanding how mutations lead to functional divergence in proteins.
 She uses deep-mutational scanning to characterize these variants.
 Kortni is funded by a CIHR CGS-M. <br><br>kortni.kindree[at]mail.utoronto.ca
 	"
     style: "width:150px;"
     row_style: "display: flex; width:100%"